epiforecasts/covid.german.forecasts/README.md

 # Comparing human and model-based forecasts of COVID-19 in Germany and Poland

-This repository was used to create submissions from the epiforecasts team at the London School of Hygiene & Tropical Medicine to the [German and Polish Forecast Hub](https://kitmetricslab.github.io/forecasthub/forecast).
-It also holds the data and analysis scripts used for the paper "Comparing human and model-based forecasts of COVID-19 in Germany and Poland".
+This repository holds the data and analysis scripts used for the paper "Comparing human and model-based forecasts of COVID-19 in Germany and Poland".
+It is also still used to to create weekly forecast submissions from the epiforecasts team at the London School of Hygiene & Tropical Medicine to the [German and Polish Forecast Hub](https://kitmetricslab.github.io/forecasthub/forecast).

-This project is under development with forecasts being submitted each week and evaluation under development.

 ## Abstract